adalton/apue3/Chapter10/Readme.md

     314280 22:49:10.888064195 0 a.out (10622) > sigreturn
     ```

+    Notice that the `write` to `/tmp/ex12.out` starts at `22:49:00`, finishes
+    at `22:49:10`, and that the signal is delivered immediately after the
-    It looks like the call to `write` was uninterruptible; the kernel was able
+    `write` completes.
+It looks like the call to `write` was uninterruptible;
-    to trigger the execution of the signal handler only after `write` returned.
+    the kernel was able to trigger the process to execute the signal handler
+    only after `write` returned.

     To verify this, I re-ran the program and used the `ps` command to examine
     its process state: